 Step 3: Now it’s time to block out moisture for the diaper area.
 Choose a thicker balm with strengthening skin healers like rosehip oil and ceramides to restore skin texture and maintain balance.
 Our 22% zinc base will help battle bacteria and seal out wetness.
 BEB Organic Diaper Balm gives velvety thick protection while imbuing tender skin with ingredients that accelerate healing, prevent infection, and manage painful inflammation.Active Eczema Flair-ups

 If your baby’s skin has active eczema flair-ups, you can avoid the risk of irritating or aggravating it by eliminating typical baby soaps loaded with toxins and chemicals that can just perpetuate the problem.

-Step 3: Gently coat your baby’s body with ample amounts of Silky Cream and Nourishing Oil, but avoid disturbing the steroid cream or moving it around the body.
+Step 3: Gently coat your baby’s body with ample amounts of Silky Cream and Nurturing Oil, but avoid disturbing the steroid cream or moving it around the body.
 If you aren't using steroid cream, then coat active flare-ups with BEB Organic Diaper Balm to allow for rapid healing while insulating the skin from infection-causing bacteria and irritating air pollution.
 Try Diaper Balm before using steroid creams if you can.
 It is always better to avoid steroids if they aren't absolutely necessary.